RoryBarnes/LP890-9/ApseLock/README.rst

 TODO:

-1. Modify sun.in to match Speculoos-1's properties
+1. Modify sun.in to match SLP 890-9's properties
 2. Modify TGb.in and TGc.in to match planets b and c
 3. Consider a range of initial eccentricities and longitudes of pericenter